-Designs shall satisfy the Land Transport Rule (Traffic Control Devices) 2004 and linked traffic sign specification, and the NZTA Pedestrian planning and design guide.
-All road markings and traffic signs shall be approved by the TA.
+Designs shall satisfy the Land Transport Rule: Traffic Control Devices, 2004 (TCD) and linked traffic sign specification, and the NZTA Pedestrian planning and design guide.
+All road markings and traffic signs shall comply with NZ MOTSAM and are to be approved by the TA.
+NZ MOTSAM and TCD take precedence over Austroads.
+However, when the above documents don't specify, Austroads should be used as a standard.